 Predefined table styles in Excel are a set of built-in, ready-to-use table formats that you can apply to your data tables.

-If you want your website to run as fast as ours, consider trying Cloudways.
-Their powerful cloud infrastructure and optimized stack deliver exceptional performance.
-Free migration!These styles provide a quick and efficient way to make your tables look more professional and visually appealing.
+Join our free Linux training and discover the power of open-source technology.
+Enhance your skills and boost your career!
+Learn Linux for Free!These styles provide a quick and efficient way to make your tables look more professional and visually appealing.
 They are particularly useful for enhancing the readability and presentation of your data.

 To apply row shading in Excel using predefined table styles, follow these steps: